 Five years ago, I heard Mark Lamster was working on a new biography of architect Philip Johnson.
 In that case – I joked when we met – moving to North Texas wasn’t the best idea.

-At the time, Lamster had been appointed associate professor at UT-Arlington and the new architecture critic for ‘The Dallas Morning News.‘ The move here wasn’t the best idea because, as I noted, over the years, Johnson had gifted us with some of his decidedly lesser works, such as the nobly-intended-but-persistently-lugubrious JFK Memorial and the nobly-intended-but-clumsily-wedged-in Thanks-Giving Square and the nobly-intended-but-physically-dangerous Fort Worth Water Gardens.
+At the time, Lamster had been appointed associate professor at UT-Arlington and the new architecture critic for The Dallas Morning News.
+The move here wasn’t the best idea because, as I noted, over the years, Johnson had gifted us with some of his decidedly lesser works, such as the nobly-intended-but-persistently-lugubrious JFK Memorial and the nobly-intended-but-clumsily-wedged-in Thanks-Giving Square and the nobly-intended-but-life-threateningly-dangerous Fort Worth Water Gardens.

 What’s more, judging from Johnson’s media profiles over the years – plus what seemed a youthful fling with fascism – I took the man to be vain and cynical.
 As Johnson himself snapped defiantly in 1983, “I don’t have any principles, in case you hadn’t noticed.”

 For his part, Lamster responded to my joke by saying he wasn’t writing a biography of Johnson because he thought all his buildings are great.
 Or that he even necessarily liked the man.
 “I think what makes him interesting is that he was deeply flawed,” he said, and that Johnson deserves a new bio because he was a major force in modern American architecture.

 True.
 And that attitude – clear-eyed, knowledgeable, on-target – is what Lamster brings to The Man in the Glass House: Philip Johnson, Architect of the Modern Century.
 He’s also peppered his book with droll observations.
 When World War II began and a desperate England was gearing up its defenses against Germany, the visiting Johnson tutted: He didn’t much care for all those “baggy volunteer uniforms.”